Empty pale yellow rectangle with rounded corners and a thin purple border.

 Benefits of Hiring in Latin America

-Depth of Talent Across Roles
+Talent Depth Across Roles and Seniority Levels

 Cultural Alignment